-Can renewable energy be used for heavy industry?
+Can renewable energy be used for industry?

-The heat is mostly produced by natural gas, as well as coal and other fuels.
+The heat is mostly produced by burning natural gas, as well as coal and other fuels.
 Industry’s temperature requirements range from below 100°C (e.g. for cooking, cleaning and drying) to over 1000°C (e.g. for use in metals and chemicals processing).

-- renewable electricity
+- Renewable electricity

-- hydrogen produced from renewable electricity
+- Hydrogen produced from renewable electricity.

 Renewable energy adoption by industry can also be supported with energy storage including batteries, thermal and material storage and technologies that enable greater flexibility and responsiveness of energy demand, such as digitalisation and enhanced controls.

 Renewables for Australian industry

 Renewable energy provides around 10 per cent of direct (non-electricity) energy use in Australian industry.
 About three-quarters of this is ‘bagasse’, which is sugarcane residue left over after the sugar has been removed.
 Bagasse is used in boilers to provide heat to the sugar processing plant and sometimes to simultaneously provide heat and electricity through a cogeneration plant.

 Most of the remaining renewable energy used in Australian industry is in the form of wood or wood products (e.g. ‘“black liquor’”), which are mostly used in the pulp and paper industry.

 How are we supporting renewables for industry projects?